sjarmak/search-engine-comparator/readme.md

 A web-based tool for comparing search result similarities across multiple academic search indexers, including SciX, Google Scholar, Web of Science, and Semantic Scholar.

-NOTE: Only ADS/SciX and Google Scholar are currently configured in the current code.
+NOTE: Web of Science is not yet configured in the current code.

 ## Features